AcademySoftwareFoundation/OpenImageIO/ASWF/CONTRIBUTING.md

 **Contribution sign off**

-ASWF requires the use of the [Developer’s Certificate of Origin 1.1 (DCO)](https://developercertificate.org/), which is the same mechanism that the [Linux® Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst#n416)
+This project requires the use of the [Developer’s Certificate of Origin 1.1 (DCO)](https://developercertificate.org/), which is the same mechanism that the [Linux® Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst#n416)